hhaji/Deep-Learning/README.md

   * Course: [Introduction to TensorFlow in Python](https://www.datacamp.com/courses/introduction-to-tensorflow-in-python) by DataCamp
   * Blog: [How to Serve Deep Learning Models using TensorFlow 2.0 with Cloud Functions](https://cloud.google.com/blog/products/ai-machine-learning/how-to-serve-deep-learning-models-using-tensorflow-2-0-with-cloud-functions) by Rustem Feyzkhanov
-  * Blog: [Swift:](https://swift.org) Announced in 2014, the Swift programming language has quickly become one of the fastest growing languages in history.
+  * Blog: [Swift](https://swift.org) was announced in 2014.
+The Swift programming language has quickly become one of the fastest growing languages in history.
 Swift makes it easy to write software that is incredibly fast and safe by design.
   * GitHub: [Swift for TensorFlow](https://github.com/tensorflow/swift)

 ```